Professor, Department of Economics

 - Contests for Experimentation, with Marina Halac and Qingmin Liu, Journal of Political Economy, accepted February 2016.

-- Optimal Contracts for Experimentation, with Marina Halac and Qingmin Liu, Review of Economic Studies, accepted January 2016.
+- Optimal Contracts for Experimentation, with Marina Halac and Qingmin Liu, Review of Economic Studies, July 2016.

 - Supplementary Appendix is contained in the above pre-publication version.